 C. McMahon and J. Browne, CAD/CAM from Principles to Practice, Addison Wesley, Reading Mass., 1993.

 The teaching includes Lectures and Tutorial sessions.
 In the lectures can be done through presentations or demonstrations, in those cases that involve the different envisaged technologies.
 Discussion will be motivated involving case studies.
 In the tutorial classes the students will develop skills in the use of the differents technological systems, namelly CAD, CAM, PDM and others.

-The evaluation is based solely on the student''''s work and commitment.
-The evaluation is continuous and consists in the realization of an eveluation test (T) and a knowledge integrating project (PF) about product development.
+The evaluation is based solely on the student''s work and commitment.
+The evaluation is continuous and consists in the realization of a knowledge integrating project (PF) about product development.
 This project is carried out in teams of 3 students and developed throughout the semester using the available software and equipment, with the intention of eveluate the integration capacity, their ability to handle complex situations and teamwork.